Alone we can do so little, together we can do so much.

 I think the first guideline should be to never compromise your principles.
 No goal is worth surrendering your core beliefs.

 The second guideline should be to work with like-minded individuals.
 If you associate with people who have similar values, the question of violating your principles should never arise.

 The third guideline is to consider how it feels to cooperate with someone.
 If it feels uplifting, the cost is fair.
-If you get a negative feeling from your efforts, something’s wrong.
+But if you get a negative feeling from your efforts, something’s wrong.
 Look for what troubles you about your partnership.
 Your intuition is telling you something, so listen.

-The fourth guideline is to be eager to help others.
+The final guideline is to be eager to help others.
 Don’t wait to be asked.
 If you’re always looking for ways to help others, you’ll find assistance when you need it.

 You’ll always achieve your goals faster and receive higher rewards by adopting an attitude of willing cooperation.
 Just make sure you don’t pay too much.

 We make a living by what we get.

 We make a life by what we give.